d4rkstrife/P7_BileMo/README.md

 - symfony console doctrine:database:create
 - symfony console doctrine:migrations:migrate
-  You can generate fake datas with fixtures Run:
+  You can generate fake datas with fixture, run:

 - symfony console doctrine:fixtures:load
   Then to launch the application, run

 - symfony server:start --port=3000

 Some fake resellers are created by the fixtures.
 You can use them or create a new user.
+The password is "Password1!"

 go to localhost:3000/api/doc to see the full documentation of the app.